Memory of a Day: Reception

 A review in The Tennessean said that Phantogram's Memory of a Day "brings to the forefront one of the duo's best qualities: their unpredictability...Every song on the new record pushes the boundaries of pop music as we know it, leaving listeners absorbed in otherworldly synths, attention-commanding beats, hazy guitar and lush, compelling vocals."

+Deluxe Edition 2025

+On October 31, 2025, Phantogram released a digital-only deluxe version of Memory of a Day that includes three bonus tracks.